 How to check which Process is holding TCP Port - Using netstat command

-After changing to the new port, you can confirm whether the old port is still in use with the following command.
+After changing to a new port, it is important to verify whether the old port is still in use.
+This helps prevent conflicts with other applications and ensures the new configuration is working correctly.

-2. Run the command below (change the port to whatever port you want to search)
+2. Run the following command (replace the port number with the one you want to check):

 netstat -ano | findstr :50433